 The DAC6 Regulations have been laid before the House of Commons under the formal name “International Tax Enforcement (Disclosable Arrangements) Regulations 2020, Statutory Instrument 2020 No. 25.

 Some good news is that from a UK perspective DAC6 does not apply to VAT, Customs Duties, Excise Duties or compulsory Social Security Contributions.
 It should be noted that the EUMDR directive has not been adopted consistently in member states.
 In Poland for example indirect taxes are included in their local regulations.

-Read our key overview of DAC6 based on changes made by HM Revenue & Customs announced on June 25, 2020.
+Read our key overview of DAC6 based on changes made by HM Revenue & Customs announced as at January 2021.